codazoda/boiler/README.md

 Boiler is an application that automatically prints basic boiler plate code that you can copy and paste into your project.

-:Screenshot Goes Here:

-Boiler downloads it's templates from a public website and uses GitHub for contributing to the project.
-In a future version you'll be able to use your own URL as an additonal template repository.
+In the future, Boiler will download it's templates from a public website.
+We'll use GitHub for contributing to the project.
+You'll also be able to use your own URL as an additonal template repository.

 ## Examples